pseudosmile/mpv-scripts/README.md

 # MPV Media Player Scripts
-A Collection of scripts I've made for the mpv media player.
+A Collection of scripts I've made for the MPV Media Player.

 # SponsorBlock Local
 Skips all segments specified in the script settings from the embedded SponsorBlock chapters created by yt-dlp.